SeikaHirori/Prework-CodePath/README.md

 A. My previous experience with native iOS development revolved around the SwiftUI framework, not UIKit and Storyboard.
 As a result, it was a challenge to get familiarize with how UIKit worked.

 For the first example, the workflow is completely different between SwiftUI and UIKit.
-For SwiftUI, I would achieve similar visual results with this following code:
+For SwiftUI, I would achieve similar results for the "three labels and one button" with this following code:
 ```Swift
 struct ContentView:View {
     var body: some View {